iva2k/pi-videocam/README.md

-# pi-videocam
+# pi-videocam / microscope pi

 This project makes Raspberry Pi into a video camera, e.g. for using it with HDMI monitor and a simple USB microscope.

 Either clone Github repo <https://github.com/iva2k/pi-videocam> directly to Pi or upload all files to it over SCP/SSH from Windows (if Git is installed on Windows, it has scp implementation) using ```upload.cmd```, then SSH to Pi and run ```install.sh``` from one of subfolders:

 * webcam-server.motion - streams video over Network using Motion package
 * webcam-video.gstreamer - shows video on HDMI monitor using GStreamer/framebuffer

+Once installed, corresponding service will load on boot.

+Note: either -server or -video can run at one time.
+If both are installed, one of them will not work due to clashing for the camera (something TODO/implement later).

 # Dev.Notes

-install raspbian lite
+* install raspbian lite
+* change password
+* enable SSH
+* optional: connect to WiFi (or use LAN port for networking)
+* connect USB camera

 Check if webcam is supported: